tcaxias/docker/logspout/logstash/README.md

-# A simple container for logspout
+# A simple container for logspout to logstash

 Please find logspout at https://github.com/gliderlabs/logspout